Waddingham in high tops, Fanning goes full glam at Emmys

 “I still can’t believe it.
 It hasn’t sunk in yet, but I’m just going to enjoy the day and cherish the moment,” she said of her nomination.

+Reese Witherspoon went for blue and sunglass-worthy bling in blue sequins, while Amanda Seyfried wore a body hugger in pink from Armani Prive, paired with Cartier drop diamond earrings in platinum.

-Some of the men dismissed black for all-white tuxedos, including Nicholas Braun from “Succession” in a double-breasted tux from Christian Dior.
-Andrew Garfield also went for white.
+Another refreshing surprise for Lavinthal?
+The men who dismissed black for all-white tuxedos, including Nicholas Braun from “Succession” in a double-breasted tux from Christian Dior.
+Andrew Garfield also went for white, along with Seth Rogan.
 Speaking of white, Jean Smart decided on it, too, with an elegant collar that fell off one shoulder.
 Ellie Saab designed Kerry Washington’s short draped dress with a long overskirt and a riot of organza lilies on one shoulder.

+Washington’s black tights had some scratching their heads.
+So did Kaley Cuoco’s high-low Dolce & Gabbana tutu style and Julia Garner’s Gucci bellybutton cutout.

+“I thought we’d seen every kind of cutout on the red carpet, but a bellybutton cutout was something new,” Lavinthal said.

 Smart’s gown was made by Christian Siriano, as was the white look of Laura Linney.